 - Soundtrack Dissonance: The "Galaxy Song", a cheery, happy-go-lucky tune, with vaguely upbeat lyrics about the wondrous vastness of the universe, that ends on a big downer about the lack of intelligent life on Earth.
 It's sung right after a scene wherein a man has his liver harvested while he's still alive.
 Immediately after the song finishes, his wife agrees to undergo the process herself.

 - Stupid Boss: The hospital administrator in "The Miracle of Birth".Administrator: And what are you doing this morning?

 Administrator: Ah.
 And what sort of thing is that?

 Doctor Spenser: Well, that's when we take a new baby out of a lady's tummy.

 - Suspiciously Specific Denial: The man in the front end of the tiger costume:Oh come on!
 I mean, do we look like the sort of chaps who'd creep into a camp at night, steal into someone's tent, anaesthetise them, tissue-type them, amputate a leg and run away with it?

 - The Un-Reveal: Although several theories as to the "meaning of life" are given throughout the film, when the "true" answer is finally revealed at the end it's not very life-changing.
 And this is only a segue into a totally unrelated and tangential joke.

 - "Don't just stand there gawping, like you've never seen the hand of God before!"

-- The schoolboys getting bored at the sight of their teacher having sex counts too.
+- The schoolboys getting bored at the sight of their teacher having sex with his hot wife counts too.

 - Visual Pun: The "Middle Age" segment mostly takes place in a recreation of a Medieval dungeon.